"

 • Develop questions based on the job requirements

-• Include traditional questions
+• Include traditional interview questions

 • Create/Copy Google Sheet to use for your answers.
 You will need to create a Google account before making your own file.